xiaobo-guo/SLDebias/readme.md

 python ./normalize_score.py --baseline=prediction --split_type=percent --split_size=10 --normalize_method=linear
 ```

-To generate the Figure of the difference between Bayesian network and the Lienar regression please run the command:
+To generate the Figure of the difference between the Bayesian network and the Linear regression please run the command:
 ```
 python ./util/draw_normalize.py
 ```